Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     installed in a way that the libfabric library on LUMI is used.

 -   Similarly the `mpi4py` package (if included) may not be compatible with the interconnect on LUMI, also resulting in poor performance or failure.
+For AI packages, things will often still be OK as MPI is often only used during the initialisation after which communication is done through RCCL.
-You may want to make sure that an MPI implementation that is ABI-compatible with Cray MPICH is used so that you can then try to overwrite it with Cray MPICH.
+    You may want to make sure that an
+    MPI implementation that is ABI-compatible with Cray MPICH is used so that you can then try to overwrite it with Cray MPICH.